Mobility hub

 HUB+ gives you flexibility in your daily life

 The shared vehicles can be used, for example, for commuting to and from work or between external meetings, and they can complement buses, trains, or private cars.
 HUB+ is a test hub that will run for at least one year with shared vehicles, including electric bikes from Dott and electric cars from GreenMobility and KINTO.
-Additionally, the carpooling service Nabogo will have a pickup point at HUB+.

 Your options with HUB+